Culture Espresso Chocolate Chip Cookie Recipe: 7 Perfect Steps

 3. Cream the Butter and Sugars

-In a separate, large mixing bowl, beat the unsalted butter, granulated sugar, and brown sugar together with an electric mixer until the mixture becomes light and fluffy.
-This process incorporates air into the dough, which helps create a light texture in the final cookies.
+Meanwhile, in another large bowl, beat unsalted butter along with granulated sugar and brown sugar using an electric mixer until light and fluffy.
+This wonton-maker technique aerates the dough adding that desirable lightness to your cookies.
 It will take about 3 minutes.

 4. Add Eggs and Vanilla Extract